quilla3/data-analytics-portfolio/hadoop-mini-projects/06-spark-processing/README.md

-# Data processing with Spark
+# Data Processing and Stream Processing with Spark

 ## Scope
-This project consists of two tasks, including data processing and structured stream processing with Spark.
+This mini-project covers two parts: batch data processing and structured stream processing with Spark.
+You will define schemas and load CSVs into DataFrames, run aggregations with both the DataFrame API and SQL (via temporary views), and build a simple structured streaming job that computes rolling averages from a live netcat stream.

 ## Task Specification
 ### Task 1: Data Processing With Spark